keithf4/testingdocs/pg_partman.md

  * A python script for reapplying indexes on child tables in a partition set after they are changed on the parent table.
  * All indexes on all child tables (not including primary key unless specified) will be dropped and recreated for the given set.
  * Commits are done after each index is dropped/created to help prevent long running transactions & locks.
- * WARNING: The default, postgres generated index name is used for all children when recreating indexes.
-   * This may cause index naming conflicts if you have multiple, expression indexes that use the same column(s).
-   * Also, if your child table names are close to the object length limit (63 chars), you may run into naming conflicts when the index name truncates the original table name to add _idx or _pkey.
+ * NOTE: New index names are made based off the child table name & columns used, so their naming may differ from the name given on the parent.
+This is done to allow the tool to account for long or duplicate index names.
+If an index name would be duplicated, an incremental counter is added on to the end of the index name to allow it to be created.
+Use the --dryrun option first to see what it will do and which names may cause dupes to be handled like this.
    * Please **DO NOT** use this tool to reindex your partition set if either of these cases apply!
 Use the --dryrun option first to check.
  * --parent (-p):          Parent table of an already created partition set.
 Required.
  * --connection (-c):      Connection string for use by psycopg to connect to your database.
 Defaults to "host=localhost".
 Highly recommended to use .pgpass file to keep credentials secure.
  * --concurrent:           Create indexes with the CONCURRENTLY option.
 Note this does not work on primary keys when --primary is given.
  * --drop_concurrent:      Drop indexes concurrently when recreating them (PostgreSQL >= v9.2).
 Note this does not work on primary keys when --primary is given.
  * --primary:              By default the primary key is not recreated.
 Set this option if that is needed.
                            Note this will cause an exclusive lock on the child table.
  * --jobs (-j):            Use the python multiprocessing library to recreate indexes in parallel.
 Note that this is per table, not per index.
                            Be very careful setting this option if load is a concern on your systems.
  * --wait (-w):            Wait the given number of seconds after indexes have finished being created on a table before moving on to the next.
                            When used with -j, this will set the pause between the batches of parallel jobs instead.
  * --dryrun:               Show what the script will do without actually running it against the database.
 Highly recommend reviewing this before running.
+                           Note that if multiple indexes would get the same default name, the duplicated names will show in the dryrun
+                            (because the index doesn't exist in the catalog to check for it).
+                           When the real thing is run, the duplicated names will be handled as stated in the NOTE above.
  * --quiet:                Turn off all output.

 *reapply_constraints.py*